An elliptical accretion disk following the tidal disruption event AT 2020zso: Analysis and results

 For each individual epoch, we infer global accretion disk model parameters that are very similar for the H$\alpha$ and the He\,\textsc{ii} profiles.
 This may appear somewhat surprising, given that the He\,\textsc{ii} profile is significantly contaminated by N\,\textsc{iii}.
 This indicates that the subtraction (and the 1:1 flux ratio assumption for the N\,\textsc{iii} lines) performs well.

 We find that the disk must be highly inclined with respect to our line of sight, that is we are seeing it nearly edge-on ($i = 85\pm5$ degrees for H$\alpha$, and $i = 88\pm2$ for He\,\textsc{ii}).
 The inferred eccentricity is high and consistent between H$\alpha$ and He\,\textsc{ii}, $e = 0.97\pm0.01$.
+This is very similar to the characteristic eccentricity of ballistic orbits travelled by the tidal debris, $\sim$0.98 [$\frac{(M_{\rm BH} / M_{\star})}{10^6}$]$^{1/3}$, expected for returning debris whose orbit has not been significantly altered by hydrodynamics.
 We furthermore find largely consistent orientation angles ($\phi$ between 210 and 260 degrees) and line broadening parameters ($\sigma \sim$ 1000 -- 1500 km s$^{-1}$) for all epochs/lines.
 There is some scatter in the inner and outer disk radii, but this may not be surprising given the limited SNR of the data.
-The inner disk radius is several 100 gravitational radii, which seems plausible given the general expectation that TDE disks should be compact.
-For the outer radius we find values between 1400--2200 R$_g$, with one outlier at 4100 R$_g$.
+The inner disk radius is several 100 gravitational radii, while for the outer radius we find values between 1400--2200 R$_g$, with one outlier at 4100 R$_g$.
 Finally, we note that while we have added a Gaussian component to the line profile fitting, in most cases the amplitude/contribution of this component is small.
 Only in the last epoch is there a clear triple-peaked structure.
 This additional component is found to be consistent with being at rest velocity, with a FWHM of 1000 -- 2500 km s$^{-1}$.

 In summary, we find that a highly inclined, highly elliptical accretion disk model can reproduce the H$\alpha$ and He\,\textsc{ii} line profiles of both epochs, with general disk parameters that are largely consistent within their uncertainties.
 Given the contamination He\,\textsc{ii}, the fitting results are reasonably similar to those inferred from H$\alpha$.